 The efforts of Shuaa Energy 1, which was established by DEWA and the consortium led by ACWA Power and TSK, have been vital in completing the work efficiently and professionally, with 1.5 million Safe Man Hours without Lost Time Injury.

-In June 2016, DEWA announced the selection of the Masdar-led consortium as the best bidder to develop the 800MW third phase of the solar park.
-DEWA set another world record by obtaining the lowest recorded USD 2.99 cents per kW/h for the third phase of the park, which will be implemented in stages until 2020.
+In June 2016, DEWA announced that the consortium led by Masdar was selected to build the 800MW third phase of the solar park.
+DEWA recorded a world record of USD 2.99 cents per kW/h for the IPP bid.

 The 200MW first stage of the third phase became operational on 1 May 2018.
 The second and third stages will become operational in 2019 and 2020 respectively.